 “but the substance is of Christ”

 The ceremonies of the law served their purpose well.
-After they fulfilled their purpose, God instituted something better–the reality of Christ.
-All the ceremony of the Old Testament, the legalistic system, the Aaronic priesthood, the tabernacle with its furnishings, and ritual all pointed forward to Christ.
+After they fulfilled their purpose, God instituted something better– the reality of Christ.
+All the ceremonies of the Old Testament, the legalistic system, the Aaronic priesthood, the tabernacle with its furnishings, and rituals all pointed forward to Christ.
 They were pictures and parables of Christ.
 Jesus took the place of all that ceremony.

-A “shadow” is only an image cast by a real object which represents its form.
+A “shadow” is only an image cast by a real object representing its form.
 The Old Testament types were not real.
+The blood of bulls and goats could not take away sins (He 10:4).
 Jesus Christ is the reality.
 Since the reality has come, there is no longer a need to follow the shadow of the Old Testament types.
 Christ is the intrinsic value, not the types.
-It was the substance that caused the light that caused the shadow to come.
+It was the substance that caused the light that generated the shadow to come.
 To continue in ceremonial observance (shadows) implies that Christ has not come.

 The law cannot save a sinner nor sanctify a saint.

 The law cannot sanctify a saint.
-Formerly, in the Old Testament, God wrote the law on tables of stone.
-In the New Testament he writes the law on our hearts.
-When we become a Christian, God puts a new heart in us to live before him.
+Formerly, in the Old Testament, God wrote the law on stone tablets.
+In the New Testament, he writes the law on our hearts.
+When we become Christians, God puts a new heart in us to live before him.